 Twitter Change privacy policy: What am I doing now?

-Twitter released a new privacy policy on Wednesday for anyone concerned about how their personal information is tracked, stored and used. .
+Twitter has released a new privacy policy on Wednesday for anyone worried about how to track, store, and use their personal data.

-In the new policy, the company announced its plans to discontinue the provision of its not previously tracked privacy protection, to store cookies for a longer period of time, and to change the way Twitter will shares your personal data.
+In the new policy, the company announced plans to stop providing the do not track privacy protection it previously had, which will store cookies for longer and that it will change the way Twitter shares your personal data.

 Twitter

-"Twitter's announcement is bad news for privacy on the Internet," Marc Rotenberg, president of the nonprofit online privacy information center, told the Associated Press.
-"The company stopped supporting Do Not Track and gave advertisers access to more user data."
+“Twitter's announcement is bad news for privacy in the ", he told the Associated Marc Rotenberg, president of the nonprofit Cybersecurity Information Center.
+"The company stopped supporting Do Not Track and gave advertisers access to more of its users' data."

 But let's look at things from the beginning:

-Twitter will also provide a new set of controls that gives you the option to opt out of making certain data available to third parties.
-You just have to remember to do this when these options are released within the next month.
+Twitter will also roll out a new set of controls that gives you the to opt out of the provision of certain data to third parties.
+You'll just have to remember to do so when these options roll out over the next month.

 What changes to privacy policy?

-As mentioned above, "Do Not Track" no longer exists: The new privacy policy, which will take effect on June 18, removes the "Do Not Track" option - a privacy preference that allows you to opt out of monitoring third party services on the site.
-Although, according to The AP, many social networks, although they have Do Not Track, do not apply it.
+As mentioned above, "Do Not Track" no longer exists: The new privacy policy, effective June 18, removes the “Do Not Track” option – a privacy preference that allows you to opt out of being tracked by third-party services on the site.
+Although, according to The AP, many social although they have Do Not Track they do not implement it.

-Cookies: When you visit a site, you click on share or on a built-in button on a tweet website, Twitter uses tracking cookies to store information relevant to you.
-Previously, the platform stored this information for 10 days.
-According to the new privacy update, Twitter extends the storage time to 30 days.
-Tripling storage time means that they will have more data and that means they will be able to create a more complete profile for you.
+Cookies: When you visit a website, click on or in an embedded button on a web page that mentions a tweet, Twitter uses tracking cookies to store information relevant to you.
+Previously, the store this information for 10 days.
+According to privacy, Twitter extends storage time to 30 days.
+Triple storage time means they will have more data and that means they will be able to create a more complete profile for you.

 This change will not apply to those living in the European Union or European Free Trade Area member states: Iceland, Liechtenstein, and Switzerland.

-Sharing your data: This part of the new policy is a little bit dark, but essentially, Twitter changes the way your data is shared with third parties.
-The worrying part is that some selected partnership agreements will link the data to your personal information such as your name and email, which means that Twitter partners will be able to access your more complete profile.
+Sharing your data: This part of the new policy is a bit murky, but essentially, Twitter is changing the way it shares your data with third parties.
+The worrying part is that some select partnership agreements will link the data to your personal information such as your name and your mail, which means Twitter partners will be able to access a more complete profile of you.

 The good news is that Twitter gives you the option to revoke access.
 But you should know that Twitter follows the approach: "he agrees until he says I do not agree."
 What does this mean; The company assumes that you have given it permission until you "say" the opposite through the settings.